This page features information and links for resources and websites.

 Has lots of really good information and videos

-Is Gensis History
+Is Genesis History

 Comprehensive Videos on the fact of Genesis being history.
 I would highly suggest getting the "complete creation bundle"